blues/app-accelerators/81-commercial-tenant-sub-metering-bridge/README.md

 ![Data flow: 5-min sample of V × I cross-product → per-tenant Wh accumulation and 15-min demand block → meter_summary.qo (hourly templated) → Notehub event-query API for monthly bill-back](diagrams/03-data-flow.svg)

-**Collected.** Every `sample_interval_sec` (default 5 min): 2000 sequential interleaved V+I ADC sample pairs per active tenant channel.
+**Collected.** Every `sample_interval_sec` (default 5 minutes): 2000 sequential interleaved V+I ADC sample pairs per active tenant channel.
 The V×I cross-product yields active power (W); RMS current (A) is computed as an intermediate value and is available to callers but is not transmitted in the current firmware.
-Adding per-channel RMS current to the summary note is a straightforward future extension — see [§11](#11-limitations-and-next-steps).
+Adding per-channel RMS current to the summary Note is a straightforward future extension — see [§11](#11-limitations-and-next-steps).

 **Accumulated on-device.** Between summaries: per-tenant estimated Wh (sum of W_sample × sample_interval_sec / 3600); per-tenant peak 15-minute blocked-average demand W (highest completed `DEMAND_INTERVAL_SEC` window average; see §11.3); per-tenant hardware-fault flags (OR of FAULT_* bits across all wakes in the period).

 **Transmitted — hourly (canonical record).**
 `meter_summary.qo` — one note per `summary_interval_min` (default 24 per day).
 Template-encoded, queued and flushed in the Notecard's periodic outbound sync.
 Carries `t1_wh`–`t4_wh` (estimated interval energy in Wh), `t1_demand_w`–`t4_demand_w` (peak 15-minute blocked-average demand W), and `fault_mask` (combined per-channel fault bitmask) for each tenant.
 Note is **not** sync:true; it batches with the periodic radio window.
 These notes are the authoritative energy record and the sole input for Notehub-side monthly aggregation.

 **Routed.** Notes flow through Notehub to whatever downstream the project routes specify.
 A typical deployment routes `meter_summary.qo` to a time-series database as the primary billing and analytics record.
 Monthly per-tenant totals are derived by summing `t*_wh` across the billing period's hourly events in Notehub — either via the [Event Query API](https://dev.blues.io/api-reference/notehub-api/api-introduction/) or a downstream aggregation pipeline.
-Notehub stores every note durably; no device-side aggregate is needed to reconstruct any monthly total.
+Notehub stores every Note durably; no device-side aggregate is needed to reconstruct any monthly total.

 ## 10. Validation and Testing